GoodnessJames/alx-low_level_programming/0x15-file_io/README.md

 ## Result:

-The results of the project include successful creation, reading, writing, appending and copying of data to files.
+The results of the project include successful creation, reading, writing, appending, and copying of data to files.
 The output can be observed by opening the generated file and examining its contents.
 Additionally, appropriate error handling techniques are implemented to handle file-related errors and exceptions.

 ## Conclusion: